Healthy Homes Assessment Takapuwahia

 Draught Stopping Takapuwahia

-If a draft can be noticed from gaps that are not adequate or holes, it needs to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes, it requirements to be sealed.

 What are unreasonable gaps and holes?

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections